PrestaShop/open-source/content/maintainers-guide/qa/issue-management.md

 Instead, you can add this:

 ```
-We’re waiting for your PR 🚀
+We're waiting for your PR 🚀
 ```

 ###### Regression